virginiacc/complaint-intake/README.md

 At the end of each sprint, we release the new iteration by updating the `gh-pages` branch.
 Here’s the process:

-1. Run one final `gulp` to make sure all the changes you want to release are built into the `dist` directory
+1. Run one final `gulp clean && gulp build` to make sure all the changes you want to release are built into the `dist` directory
 2. Make a copy of the `dist` directory somewhere, like your desktop
 3. Rename that copy of `dist` to the version you’re releasing, like `0.52`
 4. `git checkout gh-pages`